Icinga/icinga2/doc/4-configuring-icinga-2.md

 are a good way to start with Icinga 2.

-If you're interested in a detailed explanation of each language feature used in those configuration files you can find more information in the [Language Reference](18-language-reference.md#language-reference) chapter.
+If you're interested in a detailed explanation of each language feature used in those configuration files, you can find more information in the [Language Reference](18-language-reference.md#language-reference) chapter.

 ## <a id="configuration-best-practice"></a> Configuration Best Practice

-If you are ready to configure additional hosts, services, notifications, dependencies, etc, you should think about the requirements first and then decide for a possible strategy.
+If you are ready to configure additional hosts, services, notifications, dependencies, etc., you should think about the requirements first and then decide for a possible strategy.

 There are many ways of creating Icinga 2 configuration objects: